magento/devdocs/src/contributor-guide/contributing.md

 #### Steps to reproduce

-Good replication steps are vital to a good bug.
+Good steps to reproduce are vital to a good bug report.
 The issue is more likely to be fixed if it can be reproduced.

 Precisely describe each step required to reproduce the issue.
 Try to include as much information as possible; even minor details could be crucial.